zackyancey/sbp/README.md

-hooks     - List all available hooks colors    - List all defined colors reload    - Reload SBP and user settings
+hooks     - List all available hooks colors    - List all defined colors reload    - Reload SBP and user settings config    - Open the sbp config file in your $EDITOR
 ```

 ## Features